bethropolis/suplike-social-website/README.md

 ### incase GUI doesn't work

-1. Edit the `inc/setup/setup.suplike.json` file and set the value of `"setup"` to `false` then reopen the GUI in your browser again.
+1. Edit the `inc/setup/setup.suplike.json` and `inc/setup/env.php` file and set the value of `"setup"` to `false` then reopen the GUI in your browser again.

-2. Do it Manually, Import the `suplike.sql` file in the `sql` folder into phpMyAdmin.
+2. Do it Manually, create a database `suplike` and Import the `suplike.sql` file in the `sql` folder into phpMyAdmin.
 There is no need for any change in the .sql file.
-This will create the database required for the application to function.
 Next, change the following part of code below in the  `inc/setup/env.php`  to the respective database credentials.

 ```php
  if (!defined('DB_DATABASE'))        define('DB_DATABASE', 'suplike');